 |Member of the Centre for Visual Arts and Culture|

 Tom Stammers is a cultural historian of France in the long nineteenth century.
-His forthcoming book with Cambridge University Press, The Purchase of the Past: Collecting Cultures in Post-Revolutionary Paris, explores the politics of collecting, the art market and cultural heritage in nineteenth-century France.
+His 2020 book The Purchase of the Past: Collecting Cultures in Post-Revolutionary Paris (Cambridge University Press) explores the politics of collecting, the art market and cultural heritage in nineteenth-century France.
+It was named the winner of the 2020 Gladstone Prize from the Royal Historical Society for the best first book on non-British history.
 He continues to publish work related to nineteenth-century collecting, connoisseurship, museum institutions and the historiography of art, with a particular interest in the work of Francis Haskell.
 He also publishes on the tangible traces, cultural memory and historiography of the French Revolution.

 He has two major forthcoming projects.
 The first concerns the experiences of the Orleans dynasty in exile after 1848 and the transformation of the political culture of monarchism.
 Analysing the itineraries, liberal ideas, cosmopolitan friendships and collections of Louis-Philippe, comte de Paris (1838-94), this work work fits into a wider exploration of the global networks of nineteenth-century royalism.

 The second project grows out of past research related to anti-Semitism, the art market and Jewish collectors in the late nineteenth century.
 Tom is co-investigator for the major AHRC grant "Jewish" Country Houses: Objects, Networks, People (2019-23), where has has responsbility for the strand dedicated to exploring Jewish collecting in modern Europe.
 The grant investigates the social, cultural and material world of Jewish country houses as a pan-European phenomenon, and involves collaborations with historic houses, galleries and heritage organisations in Britain and Europe.
 For more information, see: jch.history.ox.ac.uk.